chuckyin/hardware_station_common/README.md

-# Hardware Test Common, for simplicity, htc
+# Hardware Station Common

 ![Logo](https://github.com/chuckyin/htc/blob/master/logo/Logo.png)\
 Open-source framework focused on hardware automation station fast bring-up at component vendor: open, object-orientated and lightweight

 ## Overview
-Hardware_test_common, as the name indicates, collects common attributes of hardware test stations in common such as, the graphic user interface, the logging function and scaffolding of the test station.
+Hardware_station_common, as the name indicates, collects common attributes of hardware test stations in common such as, the graphic user interface, the logging function and scaffolding of the test station.
 (1) Open: open to vendor to maintain the code base reduce the sustain support efforts and save the cost. \
 (2) Object-orientated: Any component attributes/properties/methods will be strictly restricted \
 (3) Lightweight: To make the framework maintainable, pylint will be strongly recommended to run code quality before implementation.